Novavax volunteers offered two approved travel jabs

 The move, announced by the Department of Health in England, has been developed with the help of the UK's vaccine committee and investigators who worked on the clinical trials.

-Although people who signed up to Covid vaccine trials are recognised as fully-vaccinated in the UK, even if the vaccine has not been approved, many other countries are not allowing them to enter.
+Although people who signed up to Covid vaccine trials are recognised as fully-vaccinated in the UK - even if the vaccine has not been approved by the UK regulator - many other countries are not allowing them to enter.

 And many volunteers had complained they were at a disadvantage through no fault of their own.